ArthurVanRemoortel/webtech-project/README.md

 # webtech-project

-Use the "website" folder. "website_arthur" is badly configgured and outdated.
+Use the "website" folder. "website_arthur" is badly configured and outdated.

 #### Dependencies: